jliujack/yellowcake/content/posts/2021-09-06-debt-collection-how-to-enforce-an-effective-judgement-in-china.md

 5. violate the consumption restriction order; or
 6. refuse to fulfill or implement the settlement agreement without justified reasons.

 Regarding the serious situation, the court may adopt the measure of judicial custody against the party subject to enforcement, or even the criminal punishments for resistance to enforcement actions.
-Please however note that the courts rarely take these kinds of serious measures in practices.
+Please however note that courts rarely take these kinds of serious measures in practices.

-We hope that by listing some of the common measures foreign clients may apply during enforcement can help achieve the purpose to collect debts in China.
+We hope that by listing some of the common measures foreign clients may apply during the enforcement procedure can help achieve the purpose to collect debts in China.
 Since the coronavirus keeps raging on, it might be difficult for foreigner clients to enter into China.
 It is advisable to engage a lawyer to assist in enforcing the judgment without the need for the client to come to China in person to apply for enforcement.

 Please kindly note that this article addresses the situation that the judgment is made in mainland China.
 Regarding the enforcement of foreign judgement, the situation could be complicated and will be addressed in another article.